arduino/help-center-content/content/Software and Downloads/Installation/Add-a-library-to-Arduino-IDE.md

 2. You will be prompted to select the library you want to add.
 Navigate to the .zip file's location and open it.

-3. The library will automatically be installed and ready to be [included in a sketch](https://www.arduino.cc/reference/en/language/structure/further-syntax/include/).
+3. The library will automatically be installed.

+---

 ## Manual Installation

----

 1. Go to the directory where you have downloaded the .zip library file.